Alamantus/little-library/README.md

-  "sslPrivateKey": null,  // The ssl private key received from your certificate authority for HTTPS support "sslCertificate": null, // The ssl certificate received from your certificate authority for HTTPS support "sslCertificateAuthority": null,  // The ssl certificate authority (CA) received from Let's Encrypt for HTTPS support "forceHTTPS": false // Redirect all traffic for http to https (not sure why you wouldn't want this) }
+  "sslPrivateKey": null,  // The ssl private key received from your certificate authority for HTTPS support "sslCertificate": null, // The ssl certificate received from your certificate authority for HTTPS support "sslCertificateAuthority": null,  // The ssl certificate authority (CA) received from Let's Encrypt for HTTPS support "forceHTTPS": false, // Redirect all traffic for http to https (not sure why you wouldn't want this) "federate": true, // Enable users from other ActivityPub servers to follow this shelf and receive updates when books are added or removed (SSL/HTTPS in some form is REQUIRED, whether manually done here or via a reverse proxy)
+  "domain": "localhost",  // If `federate` is true, this must be a valid domain name pointing to this server Little Library server
+  "pkPassphrase": "top secret", // The plaintext password used to generate a secure key pair for signing and validating ActivityPub posts (keep it secret and DON'T CHANGE IT after your server has followers!)
+  "maxResendAttempts": 10,  // The maximum number of times Little Library will attempt to send an update to a follower after failing
+  "resendMinutesDelay": 6,  // The number of minutes between each re-send attempt "deleteFollowerAfterMaxResendFails": false  // Set to true if you want Little Library to never attempt to send an update to a failed follower again (unless they re-follow)
+}
 ```